Environmental Health and Safety

 Ergonomics

 Ergonomics is the practice of fitting the job to the individual, which can help prevent work-related musculoskeletal injuries.
-Examples of musculoskeletal injuries include carpal tunnel syndrome, tendonitis, and low back pain.
-The goal of the ergonomics program at the College is to help departments and employees identify risk factors that can contribute to the development of work-related musculoskeletal injuries and determine solutions to eliminate or reduce these risk factors.
+Examples of musculoskeletal injuries include carpal tunnel syndrome, tendonitis, and lower back pain.
+The goal of Union College’s ergonomics program is to help departments and employees identify risk factors that can contribute to the development of work-related musculoskeletal injuries and determine solutions to eliminate or reduce these risk factors.

 Risk factors

-Risk factors for the development of musculoskeletal injuries include awkward postures, repetitive tasks, and/or forceful exertions.
-These types of injuries are usually cumulative; they develop over time, rather than resulting from a single event.
+Risk factors for the development of musculoskeletal injuries include, but are not limited to, awkward postures, repetitive tasks, and/or forceful exertions.
+These types of injuries are typically cumulative; since they develop over time, rather than resulting from a single event.

 Musculoskeletal injuries can be prevented by evaluating work tasks that involve these risk factors and finding solutions to better fit the job to the person.
 The Occupational Safety and Health Administration (OSHA) website covers these risk factors as well as other contributing factors in greater detail, along with advice for how to reduce or limit these risk factors.